PreslavKisyov/GPS-Image-Verification/README.md

 **Warnings** - built into python's interpreter (python 3.6.8)<br/>
 **OS** - built into python's interpreter (python 3.6.8)

-# :exclamation: **All the methods used in this README, as well as all the papers referenced, have been given credit to and have been cited accordingly in the original paper/report of this project!** #
+**All the methods used in this README, as well as all the papers referenced, have been given credit to and have been cited accordingly in the original paper/report of this project!**